Folded into the midst of the sixty-ninth psalm is a simple prayer that ought to capture the attention of every pastor, parent, coach, and shepherd.

 O God of Israel.

 I love the other-centeredness of the prayer–the burden for the hearts of those served and led.
-I appreciate the desire embedded within the prayer to shepherd well, not wanting any kind of shame or dishonor to fall upon those being guided.
+I appreciate the desire embedded within the prayer to shepherd well, not wanting any shame or dishonor to fall upon those being guided.

 I am thankful for the bold and poignant “through me” mentioned twice by the one praying.
-With those simple words an awareness is revealed about the weight of responsibility, and one can almost feel the resolve of the one praying, as if he might say, “Not on my watch will there be shame or dishonor.”
+With those simple words an awareness is revealed about the weight of responsibility, and one can almost feel the resolve of the one praying, as if this one might say, “Not on my watch will there be shame or dishonor.”

-For every missionary or pastor or parent or boss, there is in this prayer an invitation to a selflessness and servanthood that ought to define how you move forward.
+For every missionary or pastor or parent or boss, there is in this prayer an invitation to a selflessness and servanthood that ought to define how we move forward.
 People need to be led well.

 Let not those who hope in you be put to shame through me,